MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-reset-user-password.md

 2. Select the **Search users** tab.

-3. In the search box, enter a user’s name.
+3. In the search box, enter a user's name.

 4. From the search results list, select the user.